Log In

 University of Bristol flood models estimated that up to 60 million Americans are at risk from flooding rivers.

-Glen Daraskevich, KCC senior vice-president commented: “KCC experts in meteorology, hydrology, engineering, statistics, actuarial science, and computer science ensure the KCC models stay up to date with the advancing science and most current atmospheric data."
+Glen Daraskevich, KCC senior vice-president said: “KCC experts in meteorology, hydrology, engineering, statistics, actuarial science, and computer science ensure the KCC models stay up to date with the advancing science and most current atmospheric data."

 Dr Ward said: “The updated model also explicitly represents urban drainage systems, which is especially important for coastal cities like Miami and Tampa.”

-The KCC model accounts for variations in soil properties, and flow and depth for riverine flooding have been extensively validated with all available USGS stream data.
-The storm surge peril is coupled with KCC’s high resolution hurricane model.
+The KCC model accounts for variations in soil properties and flow and depth for riverine flooding have been extensively validated with all available USGS stream data.
+The storm surge peril is coupled with KCC’s high-resolution hurricane model.

 You must be Registered or to post comment or to vote.

-Published November 12, 2024 at 2:23 pm (Updated November 12, 2024 at 2:23 pm)
+Published November 12, 2024 at 2:23 pm (Updated November 13, 2024 at 7:43 pm)

 KCC Flood Model certified by Florida Commission

-4. Users who violate the Terms of Service or any commenting rules will be banned.
+Users agree to adhere to our Online User Conduct for commenting and user who violate the Terms of Service will be banned.